RetroVX/phaser3-controls-plugin/README.md

         shift: 'SHIFT',
         space: 'SPACE'
     },
-    // if true then this controller scheme will be used (only one scheme can be 'active' at one time)
+    // if true then this control scheme will be used (only one scheme can be 'active' at one time)
     active: true,
 }
 ```